Tuesday, December 27, 2011

 Saturday, June 25, 2011

 It's hard to believe that today marks 5 years since the kidnapping of Gilad Shalit, the soldier who we've all come to know just like we've all come to know his family.
 As if we're family friends.
-5 years in which Gilad's friends have finished the army, perhaps made "the big trip" to South America or Asia, enrolled in University and started their lives.
+5 years in which Gilad's friends have finished the army, perhaps made "the big trip" to South America or Asia, enrolled in University, and started their lives.
 And Gilad is still there, so close yet so far from his family.
-And in awful humanitarian conditions without being able to meet the Red Cross, all while terrorists in prisons here are living a very comfortable life in prison with everything they could possibly need: family visits, the ability to earn academic degrees, healthy food and in general a much better life than in their homes.
-And when Netanyahu wants to revoke privileges from Palestinian terrorists Hamas says it's against the law.
-I just don't understand it.
+And in awful humanitarian conditions without being able to meet the Red Cross, all while terrorists in prisons here are living a very comfortable life in prison with everything they could possibly need: family visits, the ability to earn academic degrees, healthy food, and in general a much better life than in their homes.
 It seems that wishing that he'll return is becoming more of a naive idea with every day that passes.
-I know that I'm naive but sometimes I try to hold on to it.
 I really like the lyrics in Ben Artzi's new song.
 You can tell that they were written by him from the heart.
-I'm not a huge fan of the music itself, and I've never really been interested in Ben's music-I only know it from the radio, but I do like the lyrics here.
 Something about how he says that most of the time life isn't perfect but you enjoy the little things, and the things you want aren't huge stuff like money, fame or peace but enjoying time with your family, enjoying good music in clubs and having a more human prime minister.
 That doesn't seem like too much to ask for.
-When Ben says how happy he is when his father suddenly strokes him, I can't help but think of Shalit who probably wishes for something as simple as that, and what he has right now is not even close to "nearby the thing itself".
+When Ben says how happy he is when his father suddenly embraces him, I can't help but think of Shalit who probably wishes for something as simple as that, and what he has right now is not even close to "nearby the thing itself".

 Most of the time it's nearby